apike/allenpike.com/me/index.markdown

 ---

 <img src='/images/allen-pike-2016.jpg' style='width: 220px;' class='side'>
 I’m a founder who loves building great products and teams.
-I founded [Steamclock](https://steamclock.com/), a mobile product studio in Vancouver that builds nice apps.
+I run [Steamclock](https://steamclock.com/), a mobile product studio in Vancouver that builds nice apps.
 I now lead our new product discovery work, exploring new businesses where UX can be a competitive advantage.

-I also write monthly about leadership [here](/archive/), host a [podcast about leadership](https://funfact.fm) and [one about fun facts](https://funfact.fm), [speak](/speaking/) about what I’ve learned, and informally advise startups.
+I also write monthly about technology and teams [here](/archive/), host a [podcast about leadership](https://funfact.fm) and [one about fun facts](https://funfact.fm), [speak](/speaking/) about what I’ve learned, and informally advise startups.

 I like hearing from people, so go ahead and [send me a short note](/contact/) or you can [follow my work](/subscribe/).

 **Current Projects**

 * [Steamclock](https://steamclock.com/): We make products for clients as well as ourselves.
 We also have [a blog](http://www.steamclock.com/blog/).
-* [Public Speaking and Podcasts](/speaking/): I like to talk, often about software.
+* [It Shipped That Way](https://www.itshipped.fm/), a podcast where I interview product leaders about what they’ve learned.
-  * [It Shipped That Way](https://www.itshipped.fm/), a podcast where I interview product leaders about what they've learned.
+* [Public Speaking and Appearances](/speaking/): I like to share what I’ve learned.
 * [Fun Fact](https://funfact.fm/): A podcast I do monthly, about facts.
 * [The Feedback Wizard](https://feedbackwizard.steamclock.com/), a little LLM experiment.

 **Historical Projects**